 My therapeutic approach is integrative, as I believe in tailoring the treatment to meet the unique needs of each client.
 Drawing upon research, evidence-based interventions, and my clinical experience, I incorporate various modalities such as Psychodynamic Therapy, Attachment-Based Therapy, Acceptance Commitment Therapy, Emotion Focused Therapy, Cognitive Behavioral Therapy, Internal Family Systems, and Dialectical Behavior Therapy.

 As your therapist, I see myself as a beacon of hope.
 I empathize with the challenges that come with resistance and ambivalence during the change process.
 I also adopt the role of an educator, providing psycho-education on topics including eating disorders, depression, anxiety, family systems, and communication styles.
 Additionally, I offer supervision to licensed graduate social workers working towards their advanced licensure, as well as eating disorder clinicians pursuing their certified eating disorder specialist certification.
 I am committed to ongoing learning, actively seeking out opportunities for professional development through training, supervision, and consultation.

-In my work with adolescents struggling with eating disorder behavior I am informed by a Family Based Treatment Approach, requiring sessions to include family members.
-I provide psycho-education, coaching and support to caregivers in order to help them structure home life to support recovery and also provide them confidence and hope which is often can be shattered during the course of this illness.
+For adolescents struggling with eating disorder behavior, I employ a Family-Based Treatment Approach, involving sessions that include family members.
+This approach allows me to provide psycho-education, coaching, and support to caregivers, empowering them to structure home life in a way that supports recovery and restores confidence and hope, which can often be shattered during the course of this illness.